print Online FCN Educator Course Outline

 Nursing Registration - Each applicant must hold a current non-restricted Nursing Registration/License (temporary or full) from a Canadian territory or province.

-Regulatory Body Rules & Regulations - Note that some regulatory bodies have rules and regulations in place specific to what qualifications are required teach nursing foot care, what designation of nurses that Educator may teach and what curriculum can be used.
+- Regulatory Body Rules & Regulations- Note that some regulatory bodies have rules and regulations in place specific to Foot Care Nurse Educators and Education.
 Please contact your province or territory's nursing regulatory bodies for more information before registering for this course, to ensure this is the right fit for you.

 Required Textbooks and Reading Materials